 The Center for Criminal Justice Research works with public safety agencies and social services organizations to provide impartial applied research on criminal justice and public safety issues.
 CCJR provides analysis, evaluation, and assistance to criminal justice agencies; and community information and education on public safety questions.
 Created in 2008 by the Indiana University School of Public and Environmental Affairs, some of the issues CCJR addresses include crime crime and justice trends, crime prevention, criminal justice systems, policing, traffic safety, and youth.

-Center for Criminal Justice Research School of Public and Environmental Affairs 334 North Senate Avenue, Suite 300 Indianapolis, IN 46204-1708 snunn@iupui.edu www.policyinstitute.iu.edu/criminal/
+Center for Criminal Justice Research School of Public and Environmental Affairs 334 North Senate Avenue, Suite 300 Indianapolis, IN 46204-1708 iuppi@iu.edu

-Contact: Samuel Nunn, Director (317) 261-3000; fax (317) 261-3050;
+Phone: (317) 261-3000 fax (317) 261-3050